j23414/j23414.github.com/index.md

 </div>

 <div id="section">
 This portfolio links to some of my programming projects, of which many have required cups and cups of coffee.
-I am currently a graduate student working toward a PhD in Bioinformatics and Computational Biology at Iowa State University.
-I've been programming (in one language or another) for nearly ten years and am interested in writing practical and intuitive tools for data analysis and visualization.
+I have a PhD in Bioinformatics and Computational Biology from Iowa State University.
+I have been programming (in one language or another) since 2006 and I am interested in writing practical and intuitive tools for data analysis and visualization.
+My specialization is network analysis and my PhD Project, the Mango Graph Studio software, has been licensed to a startup.
 </div>